 |upper||SELECT upper (‘hello’)|

-Aggregate functions used to summarize the attribute in one value.
+Aggregate functions are used to summarize the attribute in one value.

-In SQL we have some standard comparison operators which we use along with WHERE statement to retrieve or update some specific row or data.
+In SQL, we have some standard comparison operators that we use along with the WHERE statement to retrieve or update some specific rows or data.

 |!=||Not Equal to|